ziraserrano/bill-tracker/README.md

 TODO's:

-- add Update functionality to edit button
+- Add Update functionality to the edit button
+- Configure the total dollar amount with the data entered